tensorflow/community/rfcs/20201027-modular-tensorflow-graph-c-api.md

   // Get TF_GrapplerItem from TF_Buffer.
   TF_GrapplerItem* TF_GetGrapplerItem(TF_Buffer* buffer);

   // Get a set of node names that must be preserved.
+They can not be transformed
-This includes feed and
+  // or removed during the graph transformation.
+This includes feed and fetch
-  // fetch nodes, keep_ops, init_ops.
-Fills in `num_values` and `storage_size`,
+  // nodes, keep_ops, init_ops.
+Fills in `num_values` and `storage_size`, they
-  // they will be used in `TF_GetNodesToPreserveList` void TF_GetNodesToPreserveSize(TF_GrapplerItem* item, int* num_values,
+  // will be used in `TF_GetNodesToPreserveList`.
+  void TF_GetNodesToPreserveSize(TF_GrapplerItem* item, int* num_values,
                                  int* storage_size);

   // Get a set of node names that must be preserved.
+They can not be transformed
-This includes feed and
+  // or removed during the graph transformation.
+This includes feed and fetch
-  // fetch nodes, keep_ops, init_ops.
-Fills in
+  // nodes, keep_ops, init_ops.
+Fills in `values` and `lengths`, each of which
-  // `values` and `lengths`, each of which must point to an array of length at
+  // must point to an array of length at least `num_values`.
-  // least `num_values`.
   //
   // The elements of values will point to addresses in `storage` which must be at
   // least `storage_size` bytes in length.  `num_values` and `storage` can be